top of page

 I live in a world clouded with promises and hopes but burdened with systemic problems piling up.

 I followed it in blindfolded fate.
-Making sense of everything around us together now,
+Making sense of everything around us,

 and evading delusions is the matter of more than hopes of next generations.